Community Moderation - What are Community Moderators?

 Community moderators passionate about giving your community members a welcoming, safe environment to engage in are more valuable than those who bark orders and are too quick to kick or ban members.
 You want people to join and stay, not leave at the first hint of toxicity!

-A good community moderator should be firm but fair and can find a balance between controlling conversations to keep "trolls" from dominating, they should be comfortable contributing to discussions, have a sense of humor, and allow users enough freedom to express themselves.
+A good community moderator should be firm but fair and can balance controlling conversations to keep "trolls" from dominating.
+They should be comfortable contributing to discussions, have a sense of humor, and allow users enough freedom to express themselves.

 The ban hammer is a powerful tool and should always be a last resort.

 All servers should have clear rules that users should follow to keep the community running smoothly.
 Rules apply to everyone, including moderators.
 These should not be used as a stick to beat the community members but as guidance.